nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 of a single cluster.
 This differs from a complete blockage, which would result in an LOS to NLOS transition.
 Therefore, when this feature is enabled, an additional attenuation is added to certain clusters, depending on their angle of arrival.
-There are two possi- ble methods for the computation of the additional attenuation, i.e., stochastic (Model A) and geometric (Model B).
+There are two possible methods for the computation of the additional attenuation, i.e., stochastic (Model A) and geometric (Model B).
 In this work, we used the implementation provided by [Zhang]_, which uses the stochastic method.
 In particular, the model is implemented by the